giacomo-dantonio/lamp-example/README.md

 Almost no logic on the frontend.
 The state is all in the database.
 Even if it is transient.

+## TODO

+- End game page
+- Difficulty filter is not working
+- High score board
+- Error management (e.g. when some request parameters are not defined).
+- Style UI
+- Documentation

 ## How to use

 Start the images with docker compose